60dimension/IELTS-Vocabularies/Vocabulary04.md

 He smiled briefly.

-Latanya is a woman with a vivid imagination
+Latanya is a woman with a vivid imagination.

 The device exploded underneath a van.